brushfiretech/dev-standards/index.md

 date: 02/25/2013
 ---

-## Why have standards and guidelines?
+# Introduction

+### Foreword

-Whenever a team works on anything, a centralized, consistent set of language and methods is necessary to increase productivity and decrease confusion.
-The practices outlined in this document are an attempt to do so based upon years of experience and commonly agreed-upon best practices.
+Whenever two or more people work on anything, a centralized, consistent set of language and methods is necessary to increase productivity and decrease confusion.
+This is especially true of software development.
+The practices outlined in this document are an attempt to create a consistent set of standards based upon years of experience and commonly agreed-upon best practices.

 >The best way to learn good practices is to run into the problems that spawned them in the first place and internalize the solution.
-Code that implement patterns from a checklist and not experience is often worse than code that doesn't use patterns in the first place. – Phil Haack
+Code that implement patterns from a checklist and not experience is often worse than code that doesn't use patterns in the first place. – [Phil](https://twitter.com/haacked/status/20227608300) [Haack](https://twitter.com/haacked/status/20227672330)

-## General Document Guidelines
+### General Document Guidelines

 * All indentation white space should be made with [__tabs and not spaces__](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/).
 * Tab length can be set to any number of spaces in your personal editor that you prefer.
-4 spaces is encouraged.
+Two or four spaces are encouraged.
 * All trailing spaces at the end of lines should be removed.
 * File names should contain no spaces.

+# Front End (Client Side)

+## Browsers

+It is not important (or even possible) for our websites to appear _identically_ in every browser.
+Our purpose is to serve a functional site to all users of supported browsers by delivering content that is valuable to them.
+To that end, the site should function _similarly_ in all supported browsers and not appear broken.

+### We currently support

+IE 7+, and the latest versions of Firefox, Chrome, Safari, and Opera.

 ## HTML

 ### Semantics

 >Semantics (from Greek: sēmantikós) is the study of meaning.
-It focuses on the relation between signifiers, like words, phrases, signs, and symbols, and what they stand for. – Wikipedia
+It focuses on the relation between signifiers, like words, phrases, signs, and symbols, and what they stand for. – [Wikipedia](hhttp://en.wikipedia.org/wiki/Semantics)

 HTML gives meaning to content so that browsers and devices can then give that meaning to a user.
-Therefore use the correct element(s) to define the appropriate type of information you are presenting. (e.g, if it's a heading, use a `h1`, `h2`, `h3`, etc. If it is a list, use a `ul` or `ol`.)
+Therefore use the correct element(s) to define the appropriate type of information you are presenting (e.g, if it's a heading, use a `h1`, `h2`, `h3`, etc. If it is a list, use a `ul` or `ol`).
+This is also a key component to creating an accessible site.

 <aside>
 Tables are the most common offender of semantic designs.
 Tables should __only__ be used for tabular data where rows and columns have clearly and traditionally defined roles and representation.
 Tables should __never__ be used to lay out content.
+Never.
 </aside>

 ### Formatting